-The relevant information and disclosures of the Company's post-employment benefit obligation are discussed below.
+The relevant information and disclosures of the Company's post-employment benefit obligation in 2017 are discussed below and in the succeeding page.

 (a) Characteristics of the Defined Benefit Plan

 The normal retirement benefit is equal to 100% of plan salary for every year of credited service upon attainment of age is 60 and completion of at least five years of service.
 The plan also provides for an early or optional retirement benefit equal to a certain percentage of plan salary for every year of credited service and completion of at least five years of service.
 The late retirement benefit is subject to a yearly extension basis but not beyond age 65.